Grate-Oracle-Lewot/GrateCrystal/README.md

 ## Game Corners

-Voltorb Flip is now playable in both Johto and Kanto Game Corners, alongside the slots and Card Flip.
-Voltorb Flip code and graphics courtesy of froggestspirit.
+Voltorb Flip and the unused card-matching game are now playable in both Johto and Kanto Game Corners, alongside the slots and Card Flip.
+Voltorb Flip code and graphics courtesy of froggestspirit, and memory game completion courtesy of ProcyonNova.

 Prize Pokémon: